ojnim/cs506-final-project/README.md

 ## Description

-This project aims to understand the relationship between language and cognition in the perspective of neuroscience. functional MRI data shows brain activity by detecting changes in blood flow in different areas of the brain.
+This project aims to understand the relationship between language and cognition in the perspective of neuroscience.
+Specifically, I want to study how much language and cognitive activity are interconnected and influence each other when people are performing the task which requires both ability.

-This project would
-language level and how language switch is affecting cognitive

 ## Question & Goal
 Based on the data inspection result, I formed one question I want to explore through final project.